Radityofajar/Wicom_woojoo/README.md

 #### How to run

 ### Result
-These are the results of two different tuning on anomaly detection program using temperature sensor.
+These are the results of two different tuning on anomaly detection program using humidity sensor.
 #### High sensitivity
     Parameter:
     1. Outlier_fraction: 0.03